hmscsg/NameThisMacwithSwiftDialog/README.md

 Enter *Name This Mac* (here on referenced as NTM).

 With NTM, I was able to separate the script needed for computer naming from the SYM code.
 Now, when upgrading SYM, I only need to edit less than 30 lines of code making upgrading SYM much easier.
-Using Jamf parameters I was able to create use cases where NTM could be run as a standalone Self Service policy or as a policy that runs as part of our internal provisioning workflow with SYm, and also create an option where the suggested name could be modifed by technicians running the policy.
+Using Jamf parameters I was able to create use cases where NTM could be run as a standalone Self Service policy or as a policy that runs as part of our internal provisioning workflow with SYM and also create an option where the suggested name could be modifed by technicians running the policy to account for edge cases.

 ## Using NTM
 NTM is meant to run within one or more Jamf policies.
 Add the NTM script to Jamf, then create a new policy with the script as the payload.
 You can create mmultiple policies with the same payload and different parameters, so if the script needs updating you only need to do it once.

-**Parameter #4**: Self Service or Provisioning; Self Service is default.
+**Parameter #4**: "Self Service" or "Provisioning"; Self Service is default.
 This parameter changes the text and the button behavior in the dialog windows.
 If you want to run NTM during a provisioning workflow, set Parameter 4 to Provisioning and add the Jamf policy to your provisioning workflow.

 **Parameter #5**: "Tech" mode or  "Standard" mode; Standard is default.
 This parameter changes the text in the Name confirmation dialog.
 In Tech mode, the person running the policy will be able to change the suggested name to something other than the suggested name.
 Its useful for edge cases, but my organization does not allow this when used in conjunction with our provisioning workflow.